benoit-liquet/benoit-liquet.github.io/Publications.md

 [IV1] 2009 (October), Choix d’estimateurs basés sur des observations différentes.
 GDR “Statistique et Santé”, Université Paris-Descartes.

-## Invited seminar (2011-2015)
+## Invited seminar (2011-2016)

-[IS22] 2016 (February) Statistical Methods for analysing High-dimensional data and Massive Data.
-ACEMS Seminar, Melbourne.
+[IS26] 2016 (November) A Unified Regularized Group PLS Algorithm Scalable to Big Data.
+ISG (Intelligent Systems Group) seminar at UPV/EHU University (Spain).

+[IS25] 2016 (November) Type-II Generalized Family-Wise Error Rate Formulas with Application to Sample Size Determination.
+LMAP seminar, Universit\'e de Pau et Pays de l'Adour.

+[IS24] 2016 (October) Bayesian Variable Selection Regression Of Multivariate Responses For Group Data.
+Seminar at the OMMAS team from the IMB (Institute Mathe\'emetics de Bordeaux) University of Bordeaux.

+[IS23] 2016 (August) BIG-SIR a Sliced Inverse Regression Approach for Massive Data.
+Seminar at the Centre for Statistics from The University of Queensland.

+[IS22] 2016 (May) BIG-SIR a Sliced Inverse Regression Approach for Massive Data.
+LMAP, Universit\'e de Pau et Pays de l'Adour.

-[IS21] 2016 (February) Type-II Generalized Family-Wise Error Rate Formulas with Application to Sample Size Determination.
+[IS21]2016 (February) Type-II Generalized Family-Wise Error Rate Formulas with Application to Sample Size Determination.
 Victorian Centre For Biostatistics Seminar, Melbourne.

 [IS20]  2016 (February) Semi-parametric regression approach for massive data.
 Maths seminar series at Queensland University of Technology.